-The Pearson BTEC Level 3 National Diploma in Business is an Applied General qualification.
+The Pearson BTEC Level 3 National Foundation Diploma in Business is an Applied General qualification.
 It is for post-16 learners who want to continue their education through applied learning and who aim to progress to higher education and ultimately to employment in the business sector.
-The qualification is equivalent in size to two A Levels, and it has been designed as a full two-year programme, normally taken alongside a further Level 3 qualification.
+The qualification is equivalent in size to one and a half A Levels, and it has been designed as a one-year, full-time study programme, or a full two-year programme when studied alongside a further Level 3 qualification.
+Learners wishing to take this qualification will have successfully completed a Level 2 programme of learning with GCSEs or vocational qualifications.